JeffCompasClassrooms/cs2450-youface-fall2025-legionaries/swrequirement.md

 Scope

+This app will be available to users on their computers and mobile devices.

+In Scope: Focus for the scope of the project will be usability of the app on both computer and mobile browsing

+Out of Scope: We will not be trying to create an app for apple of google store during this release of the project.

 Assumptions

 Features

 Log In: The user will be able to log in to the application with a unique username and personal password.
 Captcha will be a troll type log in like having to play wordle to log in.